 Nobody wants to think that there are hungry kids in North Carolina – much less in the counties of the Piedmont Triad.
-But our state ranks second in the nation for food insecure children under the age of 5 and tenth for children under the age of 18.
-And according to a 2014 Gallup poll, our area ranks first in the nation for the number of people who say they don’t have enough money for food.
+But our region remains one of the top markets in the United States in which people struggle to get food, according to a Gallup poll.
 That means there are thousands of children who leave school on Friday afternoon not knowing if they’ll eat again until Monday morning when school resumes.

 Research shows that kids who aren’t well nourished cannot concentrate and do not function well in school.

-To alleviate this problem, the Wyndham Championship and the Wishes by Wyndham Foundation started Birdies Fore Backpacks in 2014.
-Birdies Fore Backpacks will fund 501(c)(3) charitable organizations to fill backpacks on Fridays with nutritionally sound meals for low income kids to take home every weekend.
+To alleviate this problem, the Wyndham Championship and the Wyndham Worldwide Charitable Foundation started Birdies Fore Backpacks in 2014 in conjunction with the tournament’s 75th anniversary.
+Birdies Fore Backpacks funds 501(c)(3) charitable organizations to fill backpacks on Fridays with nutritionally sound meals for low-income kids to take home every weekend.

 HOW DOES IT WORK?

-Just solicit a pledge based on the number of birdies made by PGA TOUR players during the Wyndham Championship.
+Just solicit a pledge based on the number of birdies made by PGA TOUR players during the Wyndham Championship or make a one-time donation.
 It’s an easy and effective fundraising opportunity for every 501(c)(3) organization.

 Charities receive 100% of every donation.
 Donors can also make a one-time tax deductible donation.
-The 2016 Birdies Fore Backpacks fundraising campaign is held April 30 – August 21, 2016.
+The 2017 Birdies Fore Backpacks fundraising campaign will run through August 20, 2017.

 What is a Birdie?